xXViridianXx/C-Projects/Projects/project1/README.md

-# Assignment 1 - Collatz
+# Project 1 - Collatz

 #Summary:
 This program uses the collatz sequence formula in order to plot features such as Collatz sequence lengths, or number of new lines, the max Collatz value in a sequence, and a frequencey spectrum of the colaltz lengths.